 The Fresno Metropolitan Flood Control District operates more than 150 stormwater retention basins in the Fresno-Clovis metropolitan areas.
 Their primary function is the capture and storage of stormwater and urban runoff to protect lives and property in our community.
 Stormwater basins also help replenish our declining groundwater supply, which is our main source of drinking water.
 Yet another benefit urban basins provide is habitat for wildlife, birds in particular.
 The presence of most wildlife is compatible with the normal function of the basin.
 People residing in urban and suburban areas enjoy the presence of wildlife.
-Canada geese, ducks, coots, blue herons, egrets, foxes, box turtles, carp, and grackles are some of the wildlife that life in the District’s stormwater basins.
+Canada geese, ducks, coots, blue herons, egrets, grackles, foxes, box turtles, carp, trout, and crappie are some of the wildlife that life in the District’s stormwater basins.

 To keep basins functioning well, they are cleaned on a schedule of about every five years.
 A thin layer of soil is removed to keep sediment from slowing the absorption of water through the soil, and to keep accumulated pollutants that wash of off city streets from reaching unsafe concentrations.
 Cleaning requires basins to be drained and dried out first.
 That can displace animals that have taken up residence, but is only temporary.
 A story called “Storm Water Basins and Wildlife” published by the Fresno Audubon Society in their Yellowbill newsletter explains.

 Geese and ducks beg for our attention and our food, which makes them hard to resist.
 It’s great fun watching them feed on our leftovers, but the fact is, feeding ducks and geese anything destroys their health and creates serious health risks to humans.